Kelvin Lim Hock Hin: Appeal

 It was reported that Lim, who was unrepresented, told the court that he wished to have his sentence lowered as his future was bleak, and he could not come to terms with the possibility of coming out of prison at age 55 (provided he was deemed eligible for parole at that point).
 He also stated he found religion in prison and would repent.
 However, Chief Justice Yong Pung How retorted that Lim himself had ruined his victims' future and pointed out the irony that Lim had committed his first offences in 1988 on two young boys, whom he met at church.
 He also reminded Lim that he could not show Lim leniency due to the necissity of isolating him from society for a substantial period of time to avoid any more children falling victim to his sexual desires.
 The judges also did not give in Lim's threat to commit suicide if his appeal failed.

 The judgement of Lim's appeal was also considered a landmark case in Singapore's legal history.
 The appeal ruling also cited the judges' opinion that for future cases of similar crimes like those committed by Lim, if a sex offender was a chronic paedophile and that he was unable to or demonstrated no initiative to refrain himself from his sexual advances towards children, the offender should be sentenced to life imprisonment.
 This benchmark ruling, however, did not apply to Lim's case because he was sentenced before the date of the appeal verdict.

 After his appeal failed, Lim remained in Changi Prison, where he had been since his arrest in November 1996, serving his 40-year sentence.

-It was possible that with good behavior, Lim would gain parole in 2023 at age 55 after completing at least two-thirds of his sentence (equivalent to 26 years and eight months).
+In late 2023, the prisons board announced that Kelvin Lim might be released on parole after serving 26 years behind bars.